git-user-cpp/authorization_system/README.md

     cd build
     ```

-9) Create a login.txt file in `build` directory and write the database username and password in separate lines
+9) :spiral_notepad: Create a login.txt file in `build` directory and write the database username and password in separate lines
     - Create:
     ```
     touch login.txt